 Confused yet?
 Don’t be – you are going to see the pros and cons of a pocket listing very quickly.
 In most cases, the downsides significantly outweigh any upsides when the property is not exposed to everyone.

 Pocket listings are almost always a disservice to a home seller.
 So when referring to “in-house” sales I’m referring to no cooperation with outside agencies.

-NAR Just Banned Pocket Listings!
+NAR Has Banned Pocket Listings

-There is already a set of real estate agents complaining about the ban of pocket listings in online forums and Facebook.
+There is already a set of real estate agents complaining about the ban of pocket listings in online forums and on Facebook.
 Frankly, it really sickens me, as these are the type of agents that always do what’s best for themselves and not the client.

 Pocket Listing – The Pros and Cons Explained

 Pros of Pocket Listings